ceos-seo/Data_Cube_v2/ui/django_site_v2/data_cube_ui/readme.txt

 To navigate to and within the new application, the URLs must be included in the main application.
 Open the "urls.py" file under the directory where the "settings.py" exists (~/Datacube/data_cube_ui/data_cube_ui).
-There are a list of urlpatters present.
+There are a list of url patterns present.
 Add the following line after the last URL object:

       	  url(r'^NAME_OF_APP/', include('apps.NAME_OF_APP.urls')),